 Japanese Spirituality & Health through Cultural Immersion

-This trip is ideal for any student who has interest in health, religion, spirituality, or even better all three!.
+This trip is ideal for any student who has an interest in health, religion, spirituality, or even better all three!
 We will stay at Zen as well as Shingon Buddhist Temples in sacred mountains to experience spiritual cultivation.
 We will also visit Shinto shrines and Catholic and Lutheran Churches to deepen our understanding of Japanese spirituality in diverse religious traditions.
-For health content, students will stay at a hot spring to learn and experience hydrotherapy and Shinrinyoku (forest bathing) as well as participating in mindful practice of tea.
+For health content, students will stay at a hot spring to learn and experience hydrotherapy and Shinrinyoku (forest bathing) as well as participating in the mindful practice of tea.

 - Visit temples, shrines, and churches

 - Explore spirituality in city life and in nature

 - Visit Tokyo & Kyoto

 Students participating in this program can enroll in in RS260*/TH537 Christianity in Dialogue with a focus on Religions in Japan or GS300 Japanese Language & Culture (1 credit Spring semester course).

 *RS260 satisfies the Religious Studies Gen Ed requirement.